 9. Treat yourself to a spa treatment

 For an enormous range of treatments including massages, relaxation therapies and pampering yourself silly, make an appointment at your resort's spa – now a feature at almost every resort on the islands.
 For an extra special treat book a couple-massage for you and your partner.
+How about a spa cruise?
+Yes!
+Maldives has that and we have done a review of it too.
+We highly recommend it .Check it out now.

 10. Volunteer as a conservationist